xpack/cli-start-options-ts/README.md

 The tests use the [`node-tap`](http://www.node-tap.org) framework ('A Test-Anything-Protocol library for Node.js', written by Isaac Schlueter).

+The continuous integration tests are performed with [Travis CI](https://travis-ci.org/xpack/cli-start-options-js).

 ### Standard compliance

 The module uses ECMAScript 6 class definitions.